Emily Kame Kngwarreye

 Her art, while rooted in her ancient Country of Alkahere, changed with the seasons and was driven by the force of nature.
 In her work is to be seen, the visual expression of her lived experience as a part of her Country.
 The Emily Kngwarreye paintings for sale through Delmore Gallery each contain the hallmarks for which Emily was revered, the expansive shifting tonalities, and free-floating dots veiling linear nuances, applied with the innate mastery of one of Australia’s great colourists.

-Browse Emily Kame Kngwarreye paintings for sale in Delmore Gallery’s online store and contact us for further details.
+Browse Emily Kame Kngwarreye's paintings for sale online or contact us for further details.